-There’s a line that keeps turning in my mind, an epitaph scrawled by a character on the wall of a prison cell:
+A line keeps turning in my mind, an epitaph scrawled by a character on the wall of a prison cell:

 I am not the potter, not the potter’s wheel, but the potter’s clay; is not the value of the shape attained as dependent upon the intrinsic worth of the clay as upon the wheel and the master’s skill?

-Reading it again, I admire the implication of personal responsibility twinned with otherworldly detachment.
+I admire the implication of personal responsibility twinned with otherworldly detachment.
 Seems like a good strategy in these days of factions and anxiety.
-My knowledge of religion is patchy, but I wonder if King pulled this idea from an ancient text, maybe the karmic wheels of Hinduism or some Neoplatonic notion of becoming a channel.
+My knowledge of religion is patchy, but I wonder if King pulled this idea from an ancient text, perhaps the karmic wheels of Hinduism or some Neoplatonic notion of becoming a channel.
 The closest reference point I could find comes from the Old Testament:

 The word came to Jeremiah from the Lord, saying, “Arise, and go down to the potter’s house, and there I will cause thee to hear my words.”
 Then I went down to the potter’s house, and, behold, he wrought a work on the wheels.
 And the vessel that he made of clay was marred in the hand of the potter: so he made it another vessel, as seemed good to the potter to make it.
 Then the word of the Lord came to me, saying, “O house of Israel, cannot I do with you as this potter?
 Behold, as the clay is in the potter’s hand, so are ye in mine hand.”

-Then the Lord talks about punishing disobedient nations.
-But for a moment, the Bible seemed remarkably zen.
-Also: it’s depressing how many Christian websites want your credit card information.
+The Lord goes on to talk about punishing disobedient nations.
+But for a moment, the Bible seemed rather zen.
+And it’s depressing how many Christian websites want your credit card information.